HL7/fhircast-docs/input/pagecontent/4-6-fhircast-event-content-sharing.md

 ### Example of Content Sharing in an Anchor Context

-The content that is interacted with during a FHIRcast content-sharing session can be considered a shared, non-persisted "cache" of FHIR data.
-This "cache" begins the session empty, except for the anchor context.
-Content is then added using FHIRcast *-update events from the session's subscribers.
+The content that is interacted with during a FHIRcast content-sharing session can be considered a shared, non-persisted "cache" of data contained in FHIR resources.
+This "cache" begins the session created with a *-open event empty, except for the [`anchor context`](5_glossary.html).
+Content is then added using FHIRcast *-update events from the session's Subscribers.
 Upon a *-close event, FHIRcast doesn't place any requirements on persisting the content.

-From a workflow perspective, each subscriber is responsible for determining if FHIRcast session-created content should persist.
-Subscribers should provide previously existing content to a FHIRcast session anchored by a relevant diagnostic report (context).
+From a workflow perspective, each Subscriber is responsible for determining if (and what) FHIRcast session-created content it should persist.
+Subscribers should provide previously existing content it has persisted to a FHIRcast session anchored by a relevant diagnostic report (context).
+See [Reopen Scenario](2-10-1-ContentSharingFHIRcastMessaging.html#content-creation-and-reopen-scenario) for a discussion of supplying content to a previously existing [`anchor context`](5_glossary.html).

 An example of content sharing is provided for a use case where a `DiagnosticReport` is the anchor context (see [`anchor context`](5_glossary.html)).
 However, the pattern of the example holds when other FHIR resource types are the anchor context.